maxfleetdev/roulotte-simulator/README.md

 # 🎰 C++ Roulette Game

-A simple command-line **roulette game** built in C++ that allows players to place bets on **Odd/Even, Single Numbers, and Colours**.
+A simple command-line **roulette game** built in C++ that allows players to place bets on **Odd/Even, Single Numbers, and Colours (Black/Red)**.
 The game simulates a European roulette wheel with correct odds and payouts.

 ## 🎯 Features
 - ✅ **Bet Types**: